johnathanvman/F6/index.md

 							}else{
 								//Entry += choose([" She tucks her arms into my mouth, and I tilt her upwards to slide into my belly."," I put a hand on her head, and gently push her the rest of the way in."," She peacefully sighs as I gulp down the rest of her."," She kisses my lip before sliding into my belly."," She thanks me for all the memories as I close my mouth over her head."])
 								//DONT TOUCH THIS WORKS LOL
-								Entry += choose([" I promise not to forget her as she digests."," I promise to remember her as she digests."," I tell her how delicious she was after eating her."," She casually talks about all the good times we had while my stomach fills with acids."," From within my belly, she talks fondly of our travels."])
+								Entry += choose([" I promise not to forget her as she digests."," I promise to remember her as she digests."," I remark how delicious she was after eating her."," She casually talks about all the good times we had while my stomach fills with acids."," From within my belly, she talks fondly of our travels."])
 							}
 						}else{
-							Entry += choose(["",choose(["",choose([" I tell her how delicious she was after eating her."," She curls up to get comfortable."])])+choose([" I rub my belly as I feel her digest."," I feel her digest almost instantly."," I lay down and doze off as she digests."])])
+							Entry += choose(["",choose(["",choose([" I remark how delicious she was after eating her."," She curls up to get comfortable."])])+choose([" I rub my belly as I feel her digest."," I feel her digest almost instantly."," I lay down and doze off as she digests."])])
 						}
 					}
 					//Finish & DIGESTION
 					Entrys.push(Entry)
 					//---
 				}
-				if(Entrys.length == 0){
+				if(Entrys.length == 0 && unit(s[2]).legs){
 					if(WillingUnit != null){
 						Entrys.push("I grab SUB by the waist and swallow her down.
 My WIL blushes when I notice her staring at me.")
 						Entrys.push("I grab SUB by the waist and swallow her down.
 My WIL watches the whole time while biting her lip.")
 						Entrys.push("I grab SUB by the waist and swallow her down.
 My WIL runs up and starts rubbing my belly as it wiggles under her touch.")
-					}
 						Entrys.push("I ask SUB to close her eyes.
 She does so and puckers her lips for a kiss.
 Instead I gulp down her head and shoulders.
 She yelps in surprise as she stops being my friend and becomes my food.
 Trembling, she asks if I wouldn't rather fuck her instead, but I keep gulping down to her waist.
 When I start swallowing her hips, she begs me to enjoy her properly at least!
 My tongue finds her slit and starts getting her off as her rump hangs out of my mouth.
 I give SUB one last orgasm before fully taking her down!")
+						}
 					Entrys.push("I grab SUB by the waist, and swallow her down!")
 				}
 				if(unit(s[2]).Tags[0] == "Mousegirl"){